HectorHW/nginx_configurator/README.md

 ## Configuration

-generator is configured by supplying yaml file with following structure (**bold** indicates that field should be supplied):
+generator is configured by supplying yaml file with following structure (**bold** indicates that field must be supplied):

 ### global